 Some of my buttons had plain backs, and some had shank backs (like the photo below).
 If you have a choice, go with the plain backs, so you can skip this part.
 If your buttons have a shank back, use some pliers to bend and pull out the shank.
 If the surface is uneven from the holes, use the pliers to press down on the bits of metal that are sticking up.
 This will make a flat surface to glue the magnets on later.

 Assemble your button according to the kit instructions.
 Put the fabric face down in the kit, put the button on top of that, and press down with the presser.
 It should look like this.
-If it ends up not being centered, pull everything apart at this point and try again.
+If the flower embroidery pattern ends up not being centered, pull everything apart at this point and try again.

 Fold the excess fabric into the center of the button and put the back of the button on top.
 Press everything down with the presser again, and the back will pop into place.